kl1nton/3_EMQ_Practice_Papers/2_EMQ_Practice_Paper.md

 	G. Nephrectomy

 ### Q63
 A 54-year-old woman with a history of renal stone disease presents with a 2-month history of intermittent left loin pain.
 An intravenous urogram (IVU) shows a 1.5-cm stone in the left renal pelvis but no evidence of obstruction.
-She has a past history of ischaemic heart disease and has a 4-cm aortic aneurysm lying close to the origin of the left renal artery; this is under surveillance.
+She has a past history of ischaemic heart disease and has a 4-cm **aortic aneurysm** lying close to the origin of the left renal artery; this is under surveillance.
-#### Answer: B. Extracorporeal shock-wave lithotripsy (ESWL) - ?
+#### Answer: B. Extracorporeal shock-wave lithotripsy (ESWL) - *FALSE* = F. Percutaneous nephrolithotomy (PCNL)
+- Stones < 2 cm in the kidney or ureter are generally treated with ESWL
+- However, this is contraindicated in pregnancy or in patients with abdominal aortic aneurysms (AAAs) which lie in the blast path
+	- In such patients PCNL is a better option
+- This is also the preferred option for
+	- stones > 2 cm or
+	- stones > 1 cm in lower pole region, as they have poor clearance rates

 ### Q64
 A 27-year-old man presents to A&E with severe right loin and groin pain and microscopic haematuria on dipstick.
 Pain is well controlled with NSAIDs and pethidine.
 An IVU confirms the presence of a 4-mm stone in the right mid-ureter region.
-#### Answer: A. Watch and wait - ?
+#### Answer: A. Watch and wait - TRUE

 ### Q65
 A 42-year-old man presents to A&E with severe right loin pain radiating to the groin.
 He is sweating profusely and vomiting, with a temperature of 38.9°C. Dipstick shows 3+ blood and 3+ leucocytes.
 An IVU shows a 5-mm stone in the upper right ureter and dilated calyces.
-#### Answer: E. Laparoscopic ureterolithotomy - ?
+#### Answer: E. Laparoscopic ureterolithotomy - *FALSE* = B. Extracorporeal shock-wave lithotripsy (ESWL)
+- See A63

 ### Q66
 A 24-year-old woman develops severe loin pain with one episode of frank haematuria.
 She is apyrexial.
 An IVU shows a 1-cm calculus lying in the lower pole of the right kidney.
-#### Answer: F. Percutaneous nephrolithotomy (PCNL) - ?
+#### Answer: F. Percutaneous nephrolithotomy (PCNL) - TRUE
+- Nephrectomy is the preferred option for treatment of renal calculi if the affected kidney has a differential function of < 15% (with normal global renal function)
+- The presence of infection in an upper urinary tract obstructed by stone is dangerous and is an indication for urgent surgical intervention irrespective of the size of the stone

 ### Q67
 An asymptomatic 29-year-old woman undergoes an ultrasound scan which reveals a 1-cm renal calculus within a cyst.
-#### Answer: A. Watch and wait - ?
+#### Answer: A. Watch and wait - TRUE
+- Indications for conservative treatment of renal calculi include
+	- Calculi less than 5 mm diameter
+	- Medullary sponge kidney
+	- Calculi within cysts

 ### Q68
 A 35-year-old man with right loin to groin pain, who is apyrexial, has a 5-mm calculus in the proximal ureter on IVU.
-#### Answer: C. Flexible ureteroscopy - ?
+#### Answer: C. Flexible ureteroscopy - *FALSE* = E. Laparoscopic ureterolithotomy
+- This is a large stone load
+	- Location of the calculus would require multiple treatments with ESWL
+- Laparoscopic ureterolithotomy allows this to be dealt with in single procedure

 ### Q69
 A 53-year-old man presents with left loin to groin pain and haematuria.
-IVU reveals a 1-cm calculus in the lower pole of the right kidney.
+IVU reveals a 1-cm calculus in the *lower pole* of the right kidney.
-#### Answer: F. Percutaneous nephrolithotomy (PCNL) - ?
+#### Answer: F. Percutaneous nephrolithotomy (PCNL) - *FALSE* = C. Flexible ureteroscopy
+- Lower pole of the kidney is unfavourable anatomy for ESWL
+	- Flexible ureteroscopy is superior

 Q70-73: Theme: Management of Thyroid Cancer